Tyson Foods Inc

 Coverage of water quality risk assessment

 In 2017-2018, the company launched an initiative to understand its exposure to water risks.
-The company used the WRI Aqueduct tool along with data from NorthStart to assess the water risks for its direct operations in the US, including water quality.
-However, it is unclear whether the company has conducted any recent risk assessment for its direct operations, and the findings from the previous risk assessment might have changed over time.
-The company mentioned that by 2025, it would re-evaluate the process for managing water-related risks.
+The company used the WRI Aqueduct tool, along with data from NorthStart, to assess the water risks associated with its direct operations in the US, including water quality.

 Transparency and disclosure of water quality indicators

 The company stated in the CDP Water Report 2023 that it was subject to 4 water-related fines.
-Furthermore, Tyson disclosed there were 57 notices of violations in 2022 under its compliance metrics - of these, 54 were related to wastewater.
-The company discloses the water-related OPEX and CAPEX trends.
+Furthermore, Tyson disclosed that there were 57 notices of violations in 2022 under its compliance metrics; of these, 54 were related to wastewater.

 Recognition of nutrient pollution risk on biodiversity